KASER: Knowledge-Aligned Student Error Simulator for Open-Ended Coding Tasks: Experimental Evaluation

 \subsection{Experimental Setup}

 We report the average performance on $5$-fold cross-validation.
 We split datasets across \emph{students} (\emph{problems}) for per-student-problem-pair (per-problem) evaluation, to evaluate generalization to unseen students (problems).
-For fair comparison, we use the same base LLM as \kaser, Qwen2.5-Coder 7B Instruct, for finetuned baselines, and a larger LLM, Qwen2.5-Coder 32B Instruct, for prompting-only baselines.
+For fair comparison, we use the same base LLM as \kaser, Qwen2.5-Coder 7B Instruct, for finetuned baselines, and evaluate prompting-only baselines using both Qwen2.5-Coder 7B Instruct and Qwen2.5-Coder 32B Instruct.
 We use a group size of $5$ during GRPO training.
 We provide full experimental details for reproducibility in Appendix~\ref{apdx:exp_details}.